 The books used in the title sequence took two months to create and cost $15,000.
 After introducing the two main characters, the film transitions into a title sequence.
 It shows several short clips of an unknown man making entries in his diary covered in photographs and book clippings.
 These books were created by designers Clive Piercy and John Sabel over the course of two months.
 Even though the man writing in these books is never named, viewers can assume it’s none other than the serial killer, John Doe.

-The director, Kyle Cooper, admitted he didn’t want the killer to come out in the third act of the film like most horror movies.
-He wanted to introduce the villain earlier on, so he incorporated Doe into the opening sequence in a subtle way without showing his face.
+The title designer, Kyle Cooper, admitted he didn’t want the killer to come out in the third act of the film like most horror movies.
+He wanted the audience to “get an idea of the killer before they finally catch him,” so Cooper incorporated Doe into the opening sequence in a subtle way without showing his face.

 The location of Seven is unspecified, although it bears a strong resemblance to New York City.
 Many viewers assume the film is set in New York City.
 However, the police badges used by the police don’t identify an exact setting.
 They simply say, “Metropolitan.”